© 2016 Kristina Socanski

 She is indebted to her studies with Håkon Austbø, Einar Smebye and Niklas Sivelöv, for their valuable mentorship and inspiration, which have helped developing her expressive and induvidual style.

 As a passionate chamber musician, she is a member of several ensembles, as well as an appreciated accompanist.
-She is the artistic director of "Vrsac International Chamber Music Festival" in Serbia, which is to have it's premere in September 2017.
+She is the founder and artistic director of "Vrsac International Chamber Music Festival" in Serbia, which had it's premere in September 2017.

 Despite her young age, Kristina is also an experienced piano teacher, with more than 10 years of teaching behind her, and many hours devoted to development of young musical talents.